What is Otoplasty?

 Am I a good candidate for otoplasty surgery?

-Children, teenagers and adults are all candidates for otoplasty surgery.
-Children should be healthy, five years of age or older, and able to communicate their feelings about ear surgery.
-Teenagers and adults should also be healthy individuals who do not smoke, and have realistic expectations.
+Children, teenagers, and adults are all candidates for ear pinning surgery.
+Children should be healthy, five years of age or older, and able to communicate their feelings about ear surgery to be good candidates.
+Teenagers and adults should also be healthy individuals who do not smoke and have realistic expectations about how their ear reshaping procedure will turn out.

-A woman in her early 40’s who is bothered by prominence of her ears, left more than the right.
-She is shown before and again, 3 months after bilateral otoplasty.
+A young man in his early teens is bothered by prominent ears.
+He is shown before and again, 6 weeks after bilateral otoplasty.

 What should I expect during recovery?

-The sutures, which are located behind the ear, are resorbable and do not need to be removed.
-Patients may experience bruising or itching around and under the bandages, though medication is prescribed to control any discomfort.
+The sutures, which are located behind the ear, are dissolvable and do not need to be removed.
+Patients may experience bruising or itching around and under the bandages, though medication may be prescribed to control any discomfort.
 It is important that bandages are not removed during the healing process to ensure optimal correction results.

 How long do results last?